 If You Must Re-Use or Re-Cap a Needle/Syringe

 If there is no alternative to re-using a needle/syringe for a specific procedure:

 - Avoid re-capping the needle by placing the needle/syringe in a tray or other protective container for transportation or storage between injections.

 - If there is no alternative to re-capping the needle:

-If the above re-sheathing or mechanical re-capping devices do not work for an application, for RG1 Agents only:
+- Third Choice: if the above re-sheathing or mechanical re-capping devices do not work for an application, for RG1 Agents only: